MysticPeguin97/Ed_Sheeran_WorldTour_Fan_App/README.md

 #### Technology Stack:
 - **R Shiny:** For building the interactive web application.
 - **HTML and CSS:** Used in conjunction with R Shiny to enhance the design and user experience.
-- **PostgreSQL Database:** The data scraped from Yelp was stored in an SQL database to efficiently manage and query information related to the stadiums and nearby amenities.
+- **PostgreSQL Database:** The data scraped from Yelp was stored in an SQL database to efficiently manage and query information related to the concerts, stadiums, and nearby amenities.
 - **Data Sources:** The data on restaurants, hotels, and attractions were scraped from Yelp using APIs.
--

 #### Database Schema
 ![alt text](https://github.com/user-attachments/assets/371ec637-78f3-44a5-a305-30f4d1c09b4e)

+#### My contribution and reflection:
+In this project, I was primarily responsible for designing the UI interface and creating front-end pages for concert information and nearby amenities.
+After gaining a thorough understanding of the data backend and the relationships between the tables, I efficiently used SQL queries to retrieve the necessary information and developed the front-end web pages and user interface using R Shiny, HTML, and CSS.
+For instance, I utilized queries to fetch details like the latitude, longitude, address, and ratings of various restaurants near the venue from the database to create an interactive map.
+Users can click on any restaurant on the map to view information such as the address, rating, and cuisine type.

+This project provided me with a comprehensive and in-depth experience of the entire end 2 end process, from the data side to the customer-facing application side.
+It included data capture and collection, cleaning, normalization, database construction, querying, and using data to create front-end visualizations.

 #### Developing team:
 This project was a collaborative effort of 7 Columbia students, with each team member contributing to different aspects of the app's development, including data scraping, front-end design, back-end functionality, and database management.